akanda/akanda/docs/source/operation.rst

     and places the tenant back under akanda-rug management.

     $ rug-ctl ssh <router-id>
-    Establishes an ssh connection with a specified router VM.
+    Establishes an ssh connection with a specified Service VM.

     $ rug-ctl workers debug
     Causes the rug to print debugging diagnostics about the